Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 Let's start by looking inside that `else` block since it is the one doing stuff with our input.

-Ok so first thing you need to notice: you may think that characters is matched on all lowercase letters but if you look closely, the `'i'` and the `'o'` are missing, thus giving us an alphabet of 24 elements.
+Ok so first thing you need to notice: you may think that characters are matched on all lowercase letters but if you look closely, the `'i'` and the `'o'` are missing, thus giving us an alphabet of 24 elements.

-I know what you are thinking `"But that's also the total size of the input, so characters from the input are used to index said input"`, yeah that could have been a good idea, but it does't and it is simply a coincidence.
+I know what you are thinking `"But that's also the total size of the input, so characters from the input are used to index said input"`, yeah that could have been a good idea, but it doesn't do that and it is simply a coincidence.

 So anyway we recover the index of the character in the alphabet and divide it by 4.
-The remainder is kept for later and the quotient is used to index a permutations matrix, which holds 6 permutaion tables of 0x36 elements each.
+The remainder is kept for later and the quotient is used to index a permutations matrix, which holds 6 permutation tables of 0x36 elements each.

 The permutation matrix is linearized though so I already redefined the dimesions so that's why it's showing really nicely in the code below.
-But to know the dimensions I basically saw that the permutation matrix was indexed by `(pos / 4) * 0x36` since our alphabet holds 24 characters, that gives us `24 / 4 == 6` arrays of size `0x36` in the matrix.
+But to know the dimensions I basically saw that the permutation matrix was indexed by `(pos / 4) * 0x36`, since our alphabet holds 24 characters, that gives us `24 / 4 == 6` arrays of size `0x36` in the matrix.
 We can confirm the 0x36 is we will iterate over `0x36` elements of the permutation array right after this.

-We then copy the state and apply the permutations to it given by the fetched permutation array.
+We then copy the state and apply the permutations given by the fetched permutation array.
 We repeat this process N times, N being `pos % 4`.
 We do not actually really care about the copy, it is simply there as temporary buffer so that permutations don't cancel each other or erase data in the state, it is